aakashrkaku/seq2seq_hrar/README.md

 ### Dataset
-The stroke dataset will be available soon.
+The StrokeRehab IMU dataset, including its data splits, are available on https://simtk.org/projects/primseq.
 For the public dataset such as breakfast and 50salads, please check the the official code from ASRF https://github.com/yiskw713/asrf

 We follow the same setting to conduct data split.